cfoh/Multi-Armed-Bandit-Example/README.md

 ## Outcomes<a name=outcomes></a>

 We measure the effectiveness of our strategy by `click rate`.
 It is the percentage that a user will click and explore the offered advertisement.
 By setting epsilon to 0.15, we achieve around 36% of click rate.
-With the user behaviour, the theoretical optimal click rate we can achieve is 40%.
-The theoretical optimal click rate assumes that the ML agent somehow knows the user behaviour and will always offer the ad with the highest click rate to users.
-In this case, the ML agent will always show `sports`.
+If somehow the ML agent knows the user behaviour, it will, of course, always offer `sports` which has the highest click rate among all, and so the theoretical optimal click rate is 40%.
+Our ML agent achieves 36% which is actually not far from the optimal click rate.

 ```console
 Testing Simple MAB